-The Virginia Cannabis Control Authority may begin the application process for licenses on July 1, 2023.
-From that date until December 31, 2023, preference will be given to qualified “social equity applicants,” defined as 66% or more owners (a) with a prior cannabis conviction or a close relative with a cannabis conviction, (c) living in an area with disproportionate cannabis arrests or under economic distress, or (c) who graduated from a Virginia HBCU.
+The Virginia Cannabis Control Authority will evaluate new license applications based on retail store density and potential negative public health impacts.
+Preference for licenses from July 1, 2023 to December 31, 2023 will be given to “social equity applicants,” who are 66% or more owners with a prior cannabis conviction or a close relative with a conviction, living in an area with disproportionate cannabis arrests or under economic distress, or who graduated from a Virginia HBCU.

 It is apparent that apart from direct cannabis expertise, there are many other topics that you must be well-versed in if you plan to run a cannabis business in the state.
 Any gap in your knowledge will likely affect your long-term success.